 Australia United Retailers Ltd (the "Company") is a company limited by shares, incorporated and domiciled in Australia.
 The address of the Company's registered office is Level 1, 1601 Malvern Road, Glen Iris VIC 3146.
-The consolidated financial statements of the Company is for the 53 week year ended 30 June 2017 and comprises the Company and its subsidiaries (together referred to as the "Consolidated Entity").
-The 53 week year solely impacts Contract income and distribution rebates paid to members relating to Contract income.
-The comparative period is for the 52 week year ended 30 June 2016.
+The consolidated financial statements of the Company is for the 52 week year ended 30 June 2018 and comprises the Company and its subsidiaries (together referred to as the "Consolidated Entity").
+The comparative period is for the 53 week year ended 30 June 2017 and solely impacts Contract income and distribution rebates paid to members relating to Contract income.